-Figure 2: Schematic map of major tectonic units of the Bohemian Massif and seismic stations involved in the AlpArray project.
+Figure 2: Schematic map of major tectonic units of the Bohemian Massif and seismic stations of the MOBNET pool involved in the network of the AlpArray-EASI complementary project (blue circles) and the AlpArray Seismic Network (AASN, green circles) of the Alp[Array project.
+CRSN – Czech Regional Seismic Network, WEBNET - West Bohemian Network.